Eleee28/Databases-2/README.md

 # Databases 2

-This repository contains all materials of the subject of Databases 2.
+This repository contains all materials of the subject Databases 2.

 ## Folder Organization